smallsco/macstodon/README.md

 ## How to Run It
 1. Download and install the latest version of Macstodon from the Releases page: <https://github.com/smallsco/macstodon/releases>
-2. Decompress the archive and place the Macstodon application whereever you like on your hard disk.
+2. Decompress the archive and launch the Macstodon Installer application.
-3. If you're running System 7, copy the files in the `Required Extensions - System 7` folder into the `Extensions` folder (subdirectory of `System Folder`) and reboot your Mac.
+3. Follow the instructions in the Macstodon installer, selecting a folder to install to, and rebooting your machine when the installation completes.
-4. Double-click the Macstodon app to run it!
+4. Double-click the Macstodon app (in the folder you selected during the installation) to run it!
 5. In the "Server" window that appears, type the full URL to your Mastodon server, using **http** instead of **https**, and **without the trailing slash**.
 Then click the `Login` button.
 6. After a moment, your web browser should automatically launch to your Mastodon instance's authentication page.
 Log in here, and you will be redirected to another page with a code on it.
 Copy this code to the clipboard.
 7. Now return to the Macstodon application.
 An `Auth` window will have appeared with another text box, paste the code into this box and press the `OK` button.